-This course introduces change management theory and common practice principles.
-It systematically deals with each step in the change management flow process and includes analysing examples from change management practice.
-Leadership is central to effective change management.
-As such, the course introduces the concept of strategic leadership, concentrating on assessment of leadership potential and strategic management development.
+This course introduces strategic leadership theory and practice.
+It systematically deals with the leadership competencies required for effective leadership and includes analysing examples from strategic leadership practice.
+Leadership is central to effective organisation functioning.
+As such, the course also introduces the concept of strategic leadership, concentrating on assessment of leadership potential and strategic management development.